 The ability to return defective goods is an important element contributing to consumer confidence, and constitutes a right guaranteed under EU law.
 Compliance levels are again best monitored through surveys.
 Figure 56 shows that this right is used significantly by consumers.

-Figure 56: Percentage of consumers who have tried to replace, repair, ask for a price reduction or cancel a contract

-QB15: Have you tried to replace, repair, ask for a price reduction or cancel a contract within your warranty rights in the last 12 months?
+In the last 12 months, have you been unduly coerced or pressurised to purchase something or sign up to a contract?
+Have you tried to replace, repair, ask for a price reduction or cancel a contract within your warranty rights in the last 12 months?
 (Multiple answers possible)